 CGT arising in respect of disposals made in the period from 1 January to 30 November is due for payment by 15 December of that year.
 CGT arising on disposals made in the period from 1 December to 31 December is due for payment by 31 January in the following year.
 The acquisition and disposal of chargeable assets must be reported on the annual tax return.

 Local Property Tax is an annual tax payable in respect of residential property owned by the individual.
 The tax is paid via individual’s tax return.

 The standard rate for LPT is 0.18% for property up to a market value of €1 million and 0.25% on the excess over €1 million.
 The rate is based on the property’s market value at 1 May 2013, the next valuation date is on 1 November 2021.

 LPT can be paid in one single payment or the payments can be spread over the tax year.
 Individuals also have the option for LPT to be deducted from their salary.

 VAT is a tax on consumer spending, and is applied to most goods and services supplied in Ireland.
 The standard VAT rate is 23%.

 Capital Acquisition Tax is charged at 33% on gifts or inheritances.
 There are Group Thresholds which serve to limit the CAT payable depending on the relationship between the disponer and the beneficiary.
 Given the complexity, and the potentially significant tax liability professional advice is recommended in this regard.

 Whilst the above captures some of the key considerations when living and working in Ireland, it is not exhaustive, and additional taxes/levies can apply.

-For further information, please contact Thalia O'Toole, Head of Global Mobility, via this form.
+For further information, please contact Thalia O'Toole, Head of Global Mobility.